|

 family, which included a standard assault rifle, carbine and light

 However it was not adopted to service due to the budget problems.
-In
+By

 CZ S805 assault rifle.